sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

 contexts:
   main:
-# ...
 ```

 ::: tip Note
 YAML is not a very strict format, but can cause headaches when you don't
 know its conventions.
 It supports single and double quotes, but you may also
 omit them as long as the content does not create another YAML literal.

-If
-the conversion to Plist fails, take a look at the output panel for more
-information on the error.
-We'll explain later how to convert a syntax
-definition in YAML to Plist.
-This will also cover the first commented line
-in the template.
+<Term term="package_dev" /> syntax highlighting is very good
+at demonstrating where strings will be correctly or incorrectly parsed.
+When quotes are necessary, convention is to use single quotes.

 The `---` and `...` are optional.
 :::